AAI-520/AAI_520_Gen_Chatbot_Final_Project/README.md

 ## Introduction

-The chatbot is built using the GPT-2 language model and can be used for various natural language processing tasks, including answering questions, providing information, and engaging in conversations.
+The chatbot is built using the BERT (Bidirectional Encoder Representations from Transformers) model for question-answering language model and can be used for various natural language processing tasks, including answering questions, providing information, and engaging in conversations.
 This README provides an overview of the project, including how to install, use, and train the chatbot.

 ## Features